rayhog/aviator-jekyll-template/_api/sw_release1.6.md

   - code_block: |-
       MATCH (srelease:SOFTWARE_RELEASE) -[:HAS_A]->(sver:SOFTWARE_VERSION)-[HAS_A]->(smajor:SOFTWARE_VERSION_GROUP) RETURN srelease.release, sver.version, smajor.version_group LIMIT 20

-      Return release name, software version and software group version for 2 software releases that have a version and major version group.
+      - Return release name, software version and software group version for 2 software releases that have a version and major version group

       RESPONSE SAMPLE
       {